Rahmerh/kafka-integration-examples/README.md

 ## Contents

-I have the following applications/containers in this project
+### Projects

+The following projects (with description) are currently in this repo.
+Everything should be started automatically if you follow the steps in the 'Usage' section.

 - **nu.example.DuplicateMessageFilter**
   - An example for a duplicate message filter.
 This application caches the user hashes in a redis cache and compares it vs the incoming user.
 If the incoming message is the same, it won't produce the user message to the output topic.